ashmonty/neofetch-but-its-always-arch/README.md

 You might have to run this as root blablabla

 **Note: this __will__ replace the actual neofetch**
+To revert this, just reinstall the actual neofetch with
+- `sudo apt reinstall neofetch`
+- `sudo pacman -S neofetch`
-To revert this, just `sudo apt reinstall neofetch` or whatever the equivalent is for your distro
+or whatever the equivalent is for your distro/OS